Dampers in Suspension System

 In a bumpy road and especially on a curve, the oscillations of the vehicle frame might become serious enough to cause the driver to lose control of the vehicle.
 The damper dampens out the spring oscillations quickly once the wheel has passed the hole or bump in the road.
 The damper is also called shock absorbed by many.

 The spring energy is converted to heat which is dissipated partly by the friction of the system, but mostly by the dampers.

 What is a Dampers in Suspension System?

 Dampers are nothing but a piston in a cylinder filled with oil or gas.
-The damper’s function is to restrain undesirable bounce of the sprung vehicle mass and to restrain the wheel assembly from loosing ground contact by being excited at its natural frequency.
+The damper’s function is to restrain undesirable bounce of the sprung vehicle mass and to restrain the wheel assembly from losing ground contact by being excited at its natural frequency.

 If a compressed spring is released, it will continue to oscillate back and forth through several gradually diminishing cycles until all the energy is dissipated.
 This process could provide a very disturbing and dumpy ride.
-Properly tuned damper will allow a compressed spring, when released, to extend slightly beyond its natural length or shape, then return to rest.
+A properly tuned damper will allow a compressed spring, when released, to extend slightly beyond its natural length or shape, then return to rest.
 This is called critical damping.

 In most applications, critical damping is far too severe and the best damping for comfort and adequate wheel control falls between 15 and 50 percent of the critical value, depending on the inherent system friction and the required ride qualities.

 The typical function of the damper in a modern car is to reduce the amplitude of the deflection over a bump to about a fifth of its initial value, within two cycles of oscillations, at the natural frequency of the system.